SaqibS/emacspeak-on-windows/readme.md

 First, you must download Emacs for Windows.
 You can find details on the [Emacs homepage](http://gnu.org/software/emacs).

 Personally, I have been working with Emacs 24.5, which is available at [http://ftp.gnu.org/gnu/emacs/windows/emacs-24.5-bin-i686-mingw32.zip].
+In order to get EWW (the Emacs Web Wowser) to work, you also need the LibXML2 library, which you can get [here](http://sourceforge.net/projects/ezwinports/files).

 ### Use the Preassembled Archive